Exam security policies

 Internal and external organizations that pursue the JNCP designations require status reports regarding individual and organizational progress.
 The following guidelines outline the policies and procedures for processing requests for information, including individual and organizational status.
 Specific requests outside these guidelines are reviewed and approved on a case-by-case basis by the Juniper Networks Certification Program Office.
 All out-of-scope requests will be documented and reported to the Juniper Networks Certification Program Manager.

 Individual Progress Reports/Transcripts.
 Individual certification status is confidential.
 Individuals’ requests for their own personal progress reports are directed to CertManager.
 This tool provides information such as exams attempted progress toward certification and certification status.
-Program participants may publish their credentials to a third party by using the CertManager Publish Credentials tool.
+Program participants may publish their credentials to a third party by using the CertManager Publish Credentials tool or by posting their digital credential to various social media sites.

 Juniper Networks Internal Organizational Requests.
 The JNCP provides a corporate-level skills assessment, which is directly related to the corporation’s ability to perform services.
 The following information is considered public information to Juniper Networks management: